OpeningDesign/ULI-44_E_Mifflin-Suite_802/Program and Ongoing Notes - ULI - 44 - Suite 802.md

 			- With workstations against storefront, provide a enclosed raceway along existing sill mullion.
 			- Other desk locations, power can be at wall, use existing locations as much as possible.
 		- small like ~3ft dia roundtable in/around workstation area.
-- Waiting relaxing areas are nice, although not crucial.
+- Waiting/relaxing areas are nice, although not crucial.
- 6 person conference table in open office
+- 6 person conference table in open office
 	- tenant would like it near entry, not next to 'open office'.
 	- 3.5' diameter table.
 		- OD to provide tenant with short list of table options.